d-krupke/AlgBench/README.md

   forget something.
 - If you add some further instances or want to compare an additional parameter, you have to check which data is already available to **skip existing entries**.
-Same if you need to interupt the benchmark.
+Same if you need to interrupt the benchmark.
 - Just piping the results into a file can create a **huge amount of data**, no longer fitting into memory.
 - Proper benchmarks often take days or even weeks to run, such that